Skip to Main Navigation

 Preparing for emergencies

-Even so, with the increasing onset of unusual weather events, both the authorities and local communities need to be prepared for emergencies, be it a flood, an earthquake, or a glacial lake outburst.
+However, given the growing incidence of unusual weather events, both the dam authorities and local communities need to be prepared for emergencies, be it a flood, an earthquake, or a glacial lake outburst.

 The project has thus enabled each dam under its ambit to develop an Emergency Action Plan, specifying who does what and when in an emergency.
-These plans have been devised after extensive consultations with local administrations, disaster management authorities, the police and fire departments, as well as with local communities, enabling a coordinated response to the challenge.
+These plans have been devised after extensive consultations with local administrations, disaster management authorities, the police and fire departments, and local communities, enabling a coordinated response to the challenge.

 dam-2.jpg